Let me give you 5 reasons to eat this Oxtail Soup, but you’re only going to really need one.

 4.)
 It’s nourishing.
 Full of the amazing health benefits of bone broth.

 2.)
 The Parmesan Herb Dumplings are like little golden beacons that say, “Made with golden-orange egg yolks from free-range hens.”
-If you have eggs from free-ranged, you’ll understand exactly why they are such a source of pride and joy.
+If you have eggs from free-range backyard hens, you’ll understand exactly why they are such a source of pride and joy for the modern homesteader.

 1.)
 It is mind-blowingly delicious!
 As in, above all other cuts of steak and beef dishes I have ever eaten, THIS is the recipe I was most looking forward to when we butchered our grass-fed steer this month.

-And no, contrary to popular belief, the crap… sorry, manure hasn’t soaked into the meat through the skin like a nicotine patch.
+And no, contrary to the belief of Some People, the crap… sorry, manure hasn’t soaked into the meat through the skin like a nicotine patch.
+Any more than it does into your rump roast.
 The skin is removed (just like the rest of beef), as is the case with cleaned chicken feet, guaranteeing your Oxtail Soup to be BS-Free.

 When I’m done, I take the bones and add them along with another bone or two to the crockpot and make a batch of beef stock, just to make sure I get every little bit of goodness out of it.

-Grab yourself a hunk of sourdough for sopping up the broth and get this soup into your mouth ASAP.
+Grab yourself a hunk of farmhouse sourdough bread for sopping up the broth and get this soup into your mouth ASAP.

 Oxtail Soup with Parmesan Herbed Dumplings